robynfsj/cfg-SQL-project/README.md

 # CFG SQL Course Project

 ## Code First Girls: Introduction to Data Science and SQL Programming Course
 I undertook the Introduction to Data Science and SQL Programming course run by Code First Girls during summer 2020.
 It is an 8 week introductory course and was my first experience of databases and SQL.
-The course covered:
+We used MySQL throughout the course and covered:

 • database creation, structure and management
 • basic queries